nelson-lang/nelson-gitbook/markdown/en/slicot/slicot_mb04md.md

 ## Description

 <p>To reduce the 1-norm of a general real matrix A by balancing.
 This involves diagonal similarity transformations applied iteratively to A to make the rows and columns as close in norm as possible.</p>

+## Bibliography

+http://slicot.org/objects/software/shared/doc/MB04MD.html

-Used function(s)
+## Used function(s)

 MB04MD

-Bibliography

-http://slicot.org/objects/software/shared/doc/MB04MD.html

 ## Example